(Frank Zappa, CD, Rykodisc RCD 40573, February 27, 1996)

 I'm the Grand Wazoo.

-I'm the Grand Wazoo, from the hardware store.
+I'm the Grand Wazoo, at the hardware store.

 Fuck you if you don't like my hat.